patrickmohrmann/earthdawn4eV2/documentation/user-journeys/missle-combat-melee-range.md

 ## User Journey:

-Actor1 <ACTOR1> is adjacent to Actor2 <ACTOR2> and has Actor2 <ACTOR2> targeted.
+Actor1 <ACTOR1> is adjacent to Actor2 <ACTOR2> and has Actor2 <ACTOR2> targeted. <br>
-On activating the abilities *missile Weapons* a ui notification appears, informing about, that the target is in close combat range.
+On activating the abilities *missile Weapons* a ui notification appears, informing about, that the target is in close combat range.<br>

 ### Diagram: